The Complete Guide to

 Updated March 2026 • 8 min read • See our Top 12 rankings →

 The rice is cooked in chicken stock with pandan leaf, garlic, and shallot oil.
-At the best stalls, you can smell it before you see it — a warm, savoury, slightly sweet aroma that tells you the stock was made fresh that morning.
-The grains should be separate and glistening, never clumpy or dry.
-Some stalls add chicken fat for richness, others use a lighter hand.
-Both approaches are valid.
+At good stalls you can smell it before you see it.
+The grains should be separate and glistening, never clumpy.
+Some stalls load it with chicken fat, others go lighter.
+Neither is wrong.

-The condiments table is where most tourists go wrong.
+The condiments are where tourists trip up.
 You get three sauces: chilli, ginger paste, and dark soy.
-The chilli is not an afterthought — at many stalls, it is the single most closely guarded recipe.
-Some lean ginger-forward (bright, sharp), others are lime-based (acidic, fresh), and some go heavy on garlic (pungent, deep).
+The chilli recipe is often the stall's most closely guarded secret.
+Some go ginger-forward (bright, sharp), others are lime-based (acidic), and some lean heavy on garlic.
 The ginger paste cuts through the richness of the chicken.
 The dark soy adds sweetness.
-All three are meant to be used together, in ratios you figure out over a lifetime of eating.
+Use all three together.
+The ratios are personal, and locals spend years calibrating theirs.

 The 4 Styles of Singapore Chicken Rice